 Western New England offers the opportunity to gain real-world experience from an externship in a wide variety of legal fields.
 The Externship Program provides learning opportunities for students placed with judges and lawyers who have agreed to provide a mentored learning environment away from the law school.
 All externs are supervised by a law faculty member.

 Selecting a clinic or externship that is best for you is an important process.
-We have scheduled advising sessions that will guide you through the process of determining what type of placement will help you achieve your career and academic goals.
-We ask all students applying for a clinic or externship to attend an advising session with Dean Beth Cohen or Dean Lauren Carasik.
+During each application period we offer advising sessions that will guide you through the process of determining what type of placement will help you achieve your career and academic goals.
+We recommend that all students applying for a clinic or externship attend an advising session with one of our clinical faculty.

 An Externship Informational Session is held each semester to provide interested students with information on placements options, the academic requirements, the application process, and the benefits of externships.